-@Reso @EJB @EJB interface) @Inject (CDI) @Inject (MC) @ PersistenceContext @ PersistenceUnit (2) 2
+@Res so @EJB @EJB interface) @Inject (CDI) @Inject (MC) @ PersistenceContext @ PersistenceUnit 2 2

 CDI support requires use of Weld Servlet and associated configuration.
-The WAR will have to be unpacked as well (the default) in order for Weld to locate the classes.
+The WAR will have to be unpacked as well in order for Weld to locate the classes.
+See the following configuration example.